De Blob

-De Blob (stylized as de BLOB) is a puzzle-platform game.
-Players explore and liberate an alien city from the evil, monochromatic INKT Corporation that has taken over the city and outlawed all color and fun from daily life.
-Playing as Blob, players embark on a quest to re-animate the fictional Chroma City and free it from the INKT Corporation by splattering buildings, landmarks, and citizens with color.
+de Blob is a puzzle-platform game developed by Blue Tongue Entertainment and published by THQ for the Wii.
+Playing as Blob, the player explores and liberates the fictional Chroma City from the evil INKT Corporation.

-De Blob was developed by Blue Tongue Entertainment for the Wii, while a cancelled version for the Nintendo DS was being developed by Helixe, with both versions being published by THQ.
 The game was originally scheduled for a February 2008 release, but was delayed and then released on 22 September for the Wii.
-An iOS adaption of the game was released earlier on 8 July the same year.
+An iOS version of the game, developed by Universomo, ended up releasing earlier on 8 July the same year.
+A version for the Nintendo DS was being developed by Helixe, but it was ultimately canceled.

-De Blob was released for Microsoft Windows on 27 April 2017, ported by BlitWorks.
+De Blob was released for Windows on 27 April 2017, ported by BlitWorks.
 Ports of the game for PlayStation 4 and Xbox One came later on November 14 of the same year.
-A Nintendo Switch port was released on June 26, 2018.
+A Nintendo Switch port was released on 26 June 2018.